Estimated Reading time

-The life-changing youth programs of the Kitasoo/Xai’xais Nation continue to gain profile as an exemplary investment in conservation—thanks to an excellent new feature article in Nature Conservancy Magazine, published by The Nature Conservancy’s Canadian affiliate TNC Canada.
+The life-changing youth programs of the Kitasoo/Xai’xais Nation continue to gain profile as an exemplary investment in conservation—thanks to an excellent new feature article in Nature Conservancy Magazine, published by The Nature Conservancy’s Canadian affiliate Nature United (formerly TNC Canada).

 Like the Súa Youth Cultural Program that was the topic of a September 2016 story by Coast Funds, the Supporting Emerging Aboriginal Stewards (SEAS) program deepens the connection between children and teenagers of the Kitasoo/Xai’xais nation and their traditional territories through hands-on internships and other educational experiences.
 Exploring the Great Bear Rainforest by foot and canoe, learning about all its creatures, hiking into the Nation’s ancient burial sites and building trails, making drums and learning traditional dances, participating in resource monitoring, and tasting traditional foods, like sea urchin: all these and more are part of the unforgettable experiences the SEAS program has brought to some 350 kids from Klemtu, Bella Coola, and Bella Bella since 2009.